Community safety partnership

 Thurrock Community Safety Partnership has a duty by law to reduce crime, disorder, anti-social behaviour and related behaviours affecting the local environment, including misuse of drugs and alcohol.

-• breaking the cycle of domestic abuse – in line with duties under the Domestic Abuse Act 2021
+• breaking the cycle of domestic abuse – in line with the Domestic Abuse Duty and needs assessment

-• reducing harm to, and safeguarding, victims from hate crime
+• reducing harm to, and safeguard, victims of hate crime

-• tackling community based anti-social behaviour and safeguarding victims – including response to car cruising
+• engaging with residents to tackle community based anti-social behaviour and safeguard victims

 Our priorities are aligned with those of the Essex Police, Fire and Crime Commissioner.